TaxFairness/ScrapingVGSI/README.md

 ~~It may be possible to enumerate all PIDs from the Vision system instead of relying on a (potentially-incomplete) hand-entered list.
-Do a search by Map, then iterate across all the pages of the result until a 500 Server error returns.~~
+The algorithm could do a search by Map, then iterate across all the pages of the result until a 500 Server error returns.~~

 _NOPE.
 The Vision software continually varies the "txtM" and "hdnM" fields of the POST post that make it hard to automate.